Jonathan Albaladejo: Washington Nationals

 On May 3, 2007, Albaladejo signed a minor league contract with the Washington Nationals.
-He played most of the season for the Class-AA Harrisburg Senators, compiling a 4.17 earned run average in 21 appearances.
-He moved up to the Class-AAA Columbus Clippers and finished the season extremely well, posting an ERA of 0.78 in 14 appearances.
+He played most of the season for the Double-A Harrisburg Senators, compiling a 4.17 earned run average in 21 appearances.
+He moved up to the Triple-A Columbus Clippers and finished the season extremely well, posting an ERA of 0.78 in 14 appearances.
 When rosters expanded in September, the Nationals, then leading the league in innings pitched by relievers, brought him up.

 On September 5, 2007, Albaladejo made his Major League debut.
 In the top of the third inning, in a game against the Florida Marlins, Tim Redding was injured by a batted ball and needed to be replaced.
 Albaladejo entered the game with two men on and one out, and allowed a ground ball (where an inherited runner scored) and a pop up.
 In the fourth inning, Albaladejo struck out the side, and then was relieved.